danielochuba/hospital_app/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 [RECIPE APP] <a name="about-project"></a>
+# 📖 [HOSPITAL APP] <a name="about-project"></a>

-**[RECIPE APP]**  The Recipe app keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.
+**[HOSPITAL APP]**  A web-based hospital management system built with Ruby on Rails, designed to streamline patient registration and management.
+The application features a unified login portal for both receptionists and doctors, allowing receptionists to register patients and manage their records, while doctors can view registered patients and visualize patient registrations over days through graphs.

 ## 🛠 Built With <a name="built-with"></a>